ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

     - "q" : call _CloseHandle_ and exit
 - loop back to hello

-I don't think i need to do any intensive reverse engineering here. it's a 5mn job.
+I don't think I need to do any intensive reverse engineering here. it's a 5mn job.

 ---